-Many native spiders are harmless, and are great buddies to have around the garden, as they will eat up bugs, flies, mosquitoes, and in some cases - even other spiders!
-But there are definitely some spiders that you don't want to get too close too, such as Funnel-webs or Redback Spiders.
+Many native spiders are harmless, and are great buddies to have around the garden, as they will eat bugs, flies, mosquitoes, and in some cases - even other spiders.
+But there are definitely some spiders that you don't want to get too close to, such as Funnel-webs or Redback Spiders.
 So please be careful.

 You can find out what spider you have at your place by viewing the Find-a-Spider guide.

 This guide lets you search for your spider in a number of ways.
 For example: